People Like Me: 4 Personal Stories About Living With Bipolar

 Though the symptoms may differ, as do specific personal struggles, just knowing we are all in this together can be a source of true strength.

 Living with bipolar disorder can require an exhausting amount of time explaining and adjusting and apologizing.
 Sometimes all it takes to relieve a bit of the pressure is to hear that someone else is going through the same thing.

-truth makes navigating the ever-changing path somehow more relatable and
+Sharing our vulnerabilities together and speaking our truth makes navigating the ever-changing path somehow more relatable and inclusive.

-the famous or highly functional—but about those of us who are in the trenches.
+Since bp Magazine’s launch, readers have continued to ask us to write about “people like me”—not only about the famous or highly functional—but about those of us who are in the trenches.
 In the stories that follow, we present an intimate snapshot into the lives, including the setbacks and uphill struggles, of people who readily share in an effort to help others.

 We can be encouraged that there is more awareness, and compassion for our brain and behavior.
 High-profile influencers are sharing more openly their challenges and breaking down stigma.
 Celebrity Demi Lovato, who had publicly revealed her relapse from sobriety in her single “Sober” then a month later, was hospitalized, received praise and get-well wishes from supportive fans.
 The reality is relapse and setbacks are most often part of the process.

 “Imagine the hope we can give back to people by creating widespread support and showing the world that it’s possible to get through the darkest times and end up in a place of strength,” the singer told bp Magazine in a previous interview.